 Publications: Diss. (manuscript of 10+370 p.) partly publ. as The Theological Method of Samkara.
 Excerpta ex dissertatione.
 55 pp. 1954.

 – “Philosophical Activity in Pakistan 1947–1961”, Intern.
 Philosophical Quarterly 2:1, 1961, 111-184, sep.
 132 p.
 Lahore 1962.

 – Edited with J. Neuner: Religious Hinduism.
 330 p.
 Allahabad 1964.

-– La quête de l’Éternel; approches chrétiennes de l’hindouisme.
+– Edited with J. Neuner: La quête de l’Éternel; approches chrétiennes de l’hindouisme.
+448 p.
 Museum Lessianum, Section missiologique 48.
 Paris 1967.

 – A great number of articles, e.g. in BAEO, e.g. “Fleeting time and Sacrificially produced continuity in Vedic Brahmanism and Early Christianity”, 17, 1981, 147-166; “Notes on Hinduism Versus the Plurality of religious tradition”, 21, 1985, 289-300; further articles on comparison of Vedanta and Thomism.